mtfront/mastodon-og-only/README.md

 <img width="400" alt="Screen Shot 2022-02-22 at 11 23 05 PM" src="https://user-images.githubusercontent.com/5817602/155276311-5565b863-4697-4b86-9c64-8722e0d611a3.png">

 ## Why do I need this
 Some people like to interact with people that post original content.
-Currently Mastodon doesn't have official content to let people do that on backend.
+Currently Mastodon doesn't have official feature to let people do that on backend, thus this hacky way to filter on frontend.

 ## How to use
 1. Install this extension from chrome store or "load unpacked" this folder on your chrome extension management page.